julian-garcia/inclusion-nudges/content/blog/data-as-a-catalyst-for-designing-change.md

 Data can sometimes be skewed to only a part of the wider system, and thus it limits our understanding and ability to effect systemic change.
 Here are some ways to broaden the data insights to support change.

-* **Maximum 70% Homogeneity Team Composition & Target** on page 446 in The Inclusion Nudges Guidebook and also on page 163 in the inclusion Nudges for Motivating Allies and page 83 in the Inclusion Nudges for Talent Selection and page 138 in the Inclusion Nudges for Leaders
+* **Maximum 70% Homogeneity Team Composition & Target** in The Inclusion Nudges Guidebook and also in the inclusion Nudges for Motivating Allies and page 83 in the Inclusion Nudges for Talent Selection and page 138 in the Inclusion Nudges for Leaders

-* **Show Data to Easily See Problems & Do Actions** on page 144 in The Inclusion Nudges Guidebook and also on page 138 in the Inclusion Nudges for Leaders
+* **Show Data to Easily See Problems & Do Actions** in The Inclusion Nudges Guidebook and also in the Inclusion Nudges for Leaders

-* **Ask Identity Data Last in a Survey or Test** on page 492 in The Inclusion Nudges Guidebook and on page 89 in the Inclusion Nudges for Talent Selection
+* **Ask Identity Data Last in a Survey or Test** in The Inclusion Nudges Guidebook and in the Inclusion Nudges for Talent Selection